SebastianStehle/mjml-net/README.md

 ## Contribution

 We really appreciate any contribution to the project to help provide a native version of MJML to C#.
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Side Note: In your PR you should summarise your changes, bug fixes or general modifications.

 ## Appreciations